I Am Jane Doe

 So that’s how I treated it.
 I put it out of my mind, and I never once thought of it as rape.
 Rape was what happened to me when I was twelve and a boy forced himself on me and I fought with every fiber of my being.
 That was when I went to the police and lost friends and created a scandal in my community.
 This was different—it was my fault for passing out and leaving my body lying around for other people to use.

 I never thought of it as rape until it happened again.
 I was 35 or so, out drinking, went back to someone’s place after the bar closed to smoke some pot, and woke up on a couch with a man’s penis inside me.
 So disoriented it took me a moment to realize what was happening and shove him off me, I first assumed that I just didn’t remember somehow letting things get started with this person I had absolutely no sexual interest in.
 I left him sitting on his couch looking down at his lap, and I walked home in the dark, and I blamed myself and shamed myself and felt like the most disgusting slut in the world.

 And then I remembered:

 We’d smoked some pot, and I’d felt really tired.
 I’d curled up on his couch just to rest for a moment.
 I had passed out.
-The alcohol, the pot, my anti-depressants—all that ensured that I was good and unconscious for I don’t know how long.
+Between the alcohol, the pot, and my anti-depressants (and it’s entirely possible he slipped me something, I have no way of knowing at this point) I was good and unconscious for I don’t know how long.
 Until some part of me realized my body was in the middle of a sex act I hadn’t consented to.